wellplayed/wptlhearthstone/README.md

  - Player lists are not revealed to opponents

 ##Tournament Format
- - Double elimination
+ - Single elimination
  - Random seeding

 ###Grand Finals
- - Team coming from Winners Bracket gets to pick first two immunities
+ - Grand finals will be a Bo5o7.

 #Schedule
 If the schedule below conflicts with the tournament website, the website's schedule is correct.

- - Sat Oct 11th: Winners Round 1 Match 1 & 2
+ - Sat Oct 18th: Round of 8 Match 1 & 2
- - Sun Oct 12th: Winners Round 1 Match 3 & 4
+ - Sun Oct 19th: Round of 8 Match 3 & 4

- - Sat Oct 18th: Winners Round 2 Match 1 & 2
+ - Sat Oct 25th: Semi Final 1 & 2
- - Sun Oct 19th: Losers Round 1 Match 1 & 2

- - Fri Oct 24th: Losers Round 2 Match 1 & 2
- - Sat Oct 25th: Losers Round 3 & Winners Final
- - Sun Oct 26th: Losers Final & Grand Finals
+ - Sun Oct 26th: Grand Finals

 #Rules
 ##Lateness